ThomasChambers15243/FalTracker/README.md

-  ot                Shows opening times of service. "ot serviceName" penrynShop        Shows whether or not Penryn Campus Shop is open penrynShopOt      Shows the opening times for Penryn Campus Shop stannaryBar       Shows whether or not the Stannary Bar is open stannaryBarOt     Shows the opening times for the Stannary Bar stannaryKitchen   Shows whether or not the Stannary Kitchen is open
+  ot                Shows opening times of service. "ot serviceName" penrynShop        Shows whether or not Penryn Campus Shop is open penrynShopOt      Shows the opening times for Penryn Campus Shop qtion             Responds to Questions about Falmouth Uni qtionAny          Responds to any Questions stannaryBar       Shows whether or not the Stannary Bar is open stannaryBarOt     Shows the opening times for the Stannary Bar stannaryKitchen   Shows whether or not the Stannary Kitchen is open